bootchk/multiProtocolNordic/readme.md

-Derived from NRF SDK examples/multiprotocol/ble_app_gzll Modified to be object oriented, hopefully more understandable and modifiable.
+Initially derived from NRF SDK examples/multiprotocol/ble_app_gzll Modified to be object oriented, hopefully more understandable and modifiable.
+Then derived from examples/ble_peripheral/ble_app_template, which uses more abstractions from the SDK.

 Project is C++
 Some hacks necessary to get C code to compile with C++